Generic Name: ixazomib (ix AZ oh mib)

 What is ixazomib?

-Ixazomib is used to treat multiple myeloma (bone marrow cancer), in combination chemotherapy with lenalidomide and dexamethasone.
-This combination is usually given after at least one other cancer medicine has been tried without success.
+This combination is usually given after treatment with at least one other cancer medicine has failed.

 Ixazomib may also be used for purposes not listed in this medication guide.